MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_logit.md

 ##### formula

-formula as described in rxFormula.
+statistical model using symbolic formulas.
 Dependent variable must be binary.
-It can be a logical variable, a factor with only two categories, or a numeric variable with values in the range (0,1).
-In the latter case it will be converted to a logical.
+It can be a bool variable, a factor with only two categories, or a numeric variable with values in the range (0,1).
+In the latter case it will be converted to a bool.

 ##### data